Redress improvements will focus on improved settlement, alignment and consistency across the system.

 Limited guidance about what legal fees should be covered, inconsistences in what is paid |

-A common legal fees framework that ensures a fair, consistent and transparent approach to meeting survivors |
+A common legal fees framework that ensures a fair, consistent and transparent approach to meeting survivors' legal costs |

 Operating model, governance and oversight |